 Under the terms of the Convention, the States Parties undertake not to develop, produce, stockpile, or acquire biological agents or toxins "of types and in quantities that have no justification for prophylactic, protective, and other peaceful purposes," as well as weapons and means of delivery designed to use such agents or toxins for hostile purposes or in armed conflict.

-The BWC RevCon, held once every five years, plays a critical role in reviewing the treaty and charting next steps.
-Formed in 1975, the BWC is the premier international forum that addresses biological threats, and is evolving to meet changing world needs.
+Opened for signature in 1972 and entered into force in 1975, the BWC is the premier international forum that addresses biological threats, and is evolving to meet changing world needs.
 Accordingly, the BWC charges members of the security, health, scientific, law enforcement and business fields to better address biological threats, whether intentional, accidental or natural.

 Bioweapons continue to remain a risk because new discoveries and technologies are evolving in unpredictable ways and will continue to become globally available.

 - The BWC effectively prohibits the development, production, acquisition, transfer, retention, stockpiling and use of biological and toxin weapons;

 - It was the first multilateral disarmament treaty banning an entire category of weapons; is a key element in the international community’s efforts to address the proliferation of weapons of mass destruction;

 - As of April 2013, the BWC has 170 States Parties and 12 Signatory States; the USG continues to actively encourage universal membership;